MetroCS/jBoxes/docs/index.md

-# Welcome to the JBoxes project
+# Welcome to the jBoxes project

 ## Goal